xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 We now have the model but we still need to convert it.
 We will use `tfcoreml` to convert our TensorFlow model.
 The `convert` method supports a path to a `SavedModel` but only when specifying a minimum iOS target of '13'.
-Anyway it did not work for me using SavedModel so I had to freeze the TensorFlow graph and then convert it.
+Nevertheless, it did not work for me using SavedModel so I had to freeze the TensorFlow graph and then convert it.

 ### Freeze the graph

 To freeze a model you can use the `freeze_graph` utility from `tensorflow.python.tools`, but again it did not work for this model.
-You can also freeze the model using this snippet:
+You can also freeze the model using the following snippet:

 ```python
 # imports ...